Tylrhas/dotstar/README.md

 # Dotstar
-A Web app GUI to control a Lightpainting stick
+A Web app GUI to control a Lightpainting stick controlled by a raspberry pi 3